bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 January 22, 2011

-Distance: 6.2 km
+Distance: 6.2 km (3.9 mi)

-Cumulative Elevation Gain: 700 m
+Cumulative Elevation Gain: 700 m (2297 ft)

 Given the high risk of avalanches in the backcountry – according to one report, the highest in 30 years – I wanted to steer clear of open slopes.
 And Kananaskis Lookout looked promising for that reason.
 Starting from Kananaskis Village, we could snowshoe up the northeast ridge and not only avoid avalanche slopes but any sizable open terrain.

 Joining me on this trip was Grant.
 A strong hiker, Grant led the way.
 He broke trail most of the way while I struggled in his tracks.
 Snowshoeing wasn't easy.
-At first, we encountered bushes that tried mightily to snarl-up our snowshoes, and Grant, who regretted not bringing poles, often tripped.
+At first, we encountered bushes that tried mightily to entangle our snowshoes, and Grant, who regretted not bringing poles, often tripped.
 Higher up the slope, we had to squeeze through dense spruce trees.
 But bushwhacking wasn't the worst of our problems.
 The soft snow hindered our every step.
 When we weren't slipping, we were staggering more than knee-deep in unsupportive snow.

-Nearly three hours after starting out, we emerged onto an open crest only dozens of metres from the lookout.
+Nearly three hours after starting, we emerged onto an open crest only dozens of metres from the lookout.
 All that remained of it were cement foundations.
 Beyond the lookout, the ridge – grass-covered and mostly bare of snow – extended nearly a kilometre before hitting a cliff face on Mount Kidd.
 We ditched our snowshoes and hiked to a high point at the far end of the ridge.

 On the way back to the lookout, we studied the open east slopes.
 They held surprisingly little snow.
 Forget avalanche danger; there wasn't even enough snow for snowshoeing.
 We considered starting down those open slopes but decided it would be quicker to retrace our steps.